ArBITRAL/SG65/abc2abel/README.md

 # Translation

-Assume your abc spec has name of "file.abc"
+Assume your abc spec has the name of "file.abc"

 The command